 But then she learns that the company has been issuing convertible bonds to raise capital and giving new employees stock options to make working there more attractive.

-All of the sudden, for reasons unknown (it’s a fake example so we don’t require a good reason) bondholders decide to convert their bonds to common shares, and employees decide to exercise their stock options.
+All of a sudden, for some reason, bondholders decide to convert their bonds to common shares, and employees decide to exercise their stock options.

 Now this investor’s shares have been diluted, since a bunch of new shares have popped into existence practically overnight.
 As a result, earnings per share have decreased, and dividends likely have done the same (because the same dividends now have to be paid out to additional shareholders).